How Much Money Can Upgrade Your Windows Save You?

 Are your old windows hard to open or you notice cold or hot air coming in around the edges?
 If so, it may be time to replace your windows, but isn’t replacing windows an expensive investment?
 It’d be a lie to say window replacement isn’t a significant investment, however, in like many things it comes down to saving money in the long run.
-Investing in reducing future costs of outdated windows and increasing value to your home is what make window replacement a good idea in many cases.
+Investing in reducing future costs of outdated windows and increasing value to your home is what makes window replacement a good idea in many cases.

 According to The National Fenestration Rating Council (NFRC) shopping guide, there are three main questions to ask yourself when looking for in a quality window:

-- Do the windows retain the proper amount of heat, cooling and light?
+- Do the windows retain the proper amount of heat, cooling, and light?

 - Are the windows UV protectant?

 - Is the temperature control consistent?